-You are currently viewing Understanding Leukemia: Its Overview and in-depth Knowledge
+You are currently viewing Understanding Leukemia: Its in-depth Knowledge and Expertise

 Leukemia is a type of cancer that affects the blood and bone marrow.
 It leads to the overproduction of abnormal white blood cells, which can disrupt the body’s ability to fight infections.
 There are several types of leukemia, including Acute Lymphoblastic Leukemia (ALL)Acute Myeloid Leukemia (AML)Chronic Lymphocytic Leukemia (CLL), and Chronic Myeloid Leukemia (CML).
 Each type has unique characteristics and treatment methods.
 Early detection and treatment are crucial for better outcomes.
 In this article, we will explore 10 essential facts about leukemia, including its symptoms, types, and treatment options.